-The new Glycine Incursore Power Reserve DLC (ref.
-3880) automatic watch looks like an ultimate military gadget: it is as simple, as it is highly legible, and it is as scratch-resistant as it is reliable.
-It could almost an ultimate accessory if not its price: charging whole four grands (okay, it’s a “recommended” price, but still don’t expect to find a watch below $3200 mark) for a watch that is powered by a mass-market automatic caliber seems a bit extreme to me.
-After all, for the money, you can find a good used Omega in mint condition equipped with a better caliber.
+The 2008 Glycine Incursore Power Reserve DLC (ref.
+3880) is an ultimate military gadget: it is as simple, as it is highly legible, and it is as scratch-resistant as it is reliable.
+It could almost an ultimate accessory if not its price: charging whole four grands (okay, it’s a “recommended” price, but still don’t expect to find a watch below $3200 mark) for a watch that sports nothing more impressive than a mass-market automatic caliber is a bit extreme to me.
+After all, for the money, you can find a good used Omega in mint condition equipped with a more exclusive movement.

 The diamond-shaped hour and minute hands are also luminous.
 Although the hands give the device that superb legibility of a military plane’s instrument panel, they also make the timepiece look less like a diver and more like a vintage pilot’s watch.
 Whether it is good or bad, only you can decide.

 The new watch also features a big date indicator located at 3 o’clock and an interesting-looking indicator of remaining energy in the timekeeper’s mainspring barrel.
-Painted in the colors of Italian national flag -green, red and a little white- the indicator is as intuitive as it is graphic.
-While some may consider it dull, I would say that it perfectly matches the way the pair of Arabic and nine rectangular hour markers are painted on the black dial.
+Painted in the colors of Italian national flag -green, red and a little white- the indicator is as intuitive as it is easy to read.
+While some may consider it dull, I would say that it perfectly matches the way the pair of Arabic and nine rectangular hour markers displayed on the black dial.

-Clearly designed to be worn with casual dress, new timekeeper is presented in an impressive 46 mm stainless steel case that features a scratch-resistant DLC coating with military-inspired satin finish.
+The watch will probably limit your choice of attire to more casual dress: the Incursore features an impressive 46 mm stainless steel case that features a scratch-resistant DLC coating with a military-inspired satin finish.

 Having a list price of just shy of $4000 US dollars, the watch has its dial protected from dust and particles with a sapphire glass that offers a not so common anti-reflective treatment and also features a powerful magnifying lens over the calendar window.

-Yes, the mechanism is relatively simple, made by the best machinery in the business and is therefore bullet-proof reliable, but is also quite cheap, so you basically pay for the name on the dial, which is clearly less known to general public than, say, Omega or Breitling.
-So, if your plan is to impress someone, you should possibly look somewhere else (IWC, for example, has a number of gorgeous, similarly styled pilots that, while being more expense, also have more value and are better at retaining it).
+Yes, the mechanism is relatively simple, made by the best machinery in the business, and is, therefore, bullet-proof reliable, but is also cheap, so you basically pay for the name on the dial, which is less known to the general public than, say, Omega or Breitling.
+So, if your plan is to impress someone, you should possibly look somewhere else (IWC, for example, has a number of gorgeous, similarly styled pilots that, while being more expensive, also have more value and are better at retaining it).

-Besides quality Cotes de Geneve decoration, the oscillating weight of the winding rotor not only branded, but is also stamped with numerous E-shaped Glycine crowns.
-A very nice touch, that.
+Besides the quality Cotes de Geneve decoration, the oscillating weight of the winding rotor is not only branded but is also stamped with numerous E-shaped Glycine crowns.
+A nice touch, that.

 Build Quality: 5/5